seL4/l4v/tools/autocorres/README.md

   * `Factorial.thy`: Proof of a factorial function, using several different methods.

-  * `FibProof.thy`: Proof of the fibonacci function, using several different methods.
+  * `FibProof.thy`: Proof of the Fibonacci function, using several different methods.

   * `ListRev.thy`: Proof of a function that carries out an